 Dancers: There are three types of Dancers who move through the Procession.
 First comes the “Vannam” dancers.
 They specialize in singing Vannams, which are verses sung to give their performance a lyrical music.
 Next comes the “Ves Natuma” dancers.
 These dancers have to a long strenuous training in order to perfect this dance.
 It is a style fo dancing which comes from the hill city of Sri Lanka, Kandy.
 This dance requires the dancers to wear a beautiful headdress, this headdress is the reason why it takes years to perfect this dance due to its weight and size.
 Finally comes The Pantheru Dancers.
 These dancers have a small musical instrument called “Pantheru” which they use while dancing.

 Borukakul Karayo: These performers specialize in walking on stilts.
 They walk above the crowds on two long pieces of wood and leer and sneer at the spectators for their amusement.

-In 2018 the dates of the Navam Maga Perahera is on the 28th of February and the 1st of March.
+In 2019the dates of the Navam Maha Perahera is on the 19th of February.

 The next important Perahera is the Esala Perahera which starts on the 17th of August till the 27th of August.